-Getting fired or laid-off from your job can be very stressful.
-Your first instinct may be to get up and leave immediately following the conversation, but you shouldn't give up so easily.
-There are many questions you should ask your employer when you’re fired.
-It's important to find out exactly why your employment is being terminated, if there are any steps you can take to have the decision reversed, and perhaps most importantly what - if any - compensation you're entitled to following the firing.
+It's important to find out precisely why your employment is being terminated, if there are any steps you can take to have the decision reversed, and what compensation you might be entitled to receive following the firing.

 Questions to Ask When You’ve Been Fired

-After you're fired or laid-off, the conversation with your employer will depend on the circumstances surrounding your termination, in addition to your personal and professional goals at that point.
-In general, you will want to find out how losing your job is going to affect you immediately, as well as in the longer term.
-It’s perfectly legitimate to inquire about severance pay, unemployment, and what information will be shared with potential and future employers.
+You will want to find out how losing your job is going to affect you immediately, as well as in the longer term.
+Be prepared to ask about severance pay, unemployment, and what information will be shared with potential employers.

-If your employer has referenced a shortcoming of yours as grounds for your firing and you believe that you can address the concern over time, you might ask if you could be placed on probation for a period of time in lieu of an immediate termination.
-You can explain that you would aggressively address the weakness during the probationary period, and would appreciate re-evaluation after that time.
+If your employer has referenced a shortcoming of yours as grounds for your firing and you believe that you can address the concern over time, you might ask if you could be placed on probation instead of being terminated immediately.
+You can explain that you would aggressively address the weakness during the probationary period and would appreciate re-evaluation after that time.

-You may want to ask if you would be allowed to resign instead of being fired if you want to avoid the stigma of a firing.
+You may want to ask if you would be allowed to resign instead of being let go if you want to avoid the stigma of a firing.
 However, if your employer agrees, you may jeopardize your eligibility for unemployment payments.
-So, you might also ask your employer if they would agree not to contest any claim that you make for unemployment in the event that you resign.
+So, you might also want to ask your employer if they would agree not to contest any claim that you make for unemployment if you resign.

-What Information Will the Company Give During Reference Checks?
+What Does the Company Disclose During Reference Checks?

-You should also inquire about any severance pay, compensation for unused vacation, sick time, and options for continuation of healthcare coverage for a period of time.
-Make sure you ask what steps you need to take in order to secure any compensation and to continue your health coverage.
-Ask about your pension and 401k so that you understand any company rules governing those assets.
+You should also inquire about any severance pay, compensation for unused vacation, sick time, and benefits.
+Make sure you ask what steps you need to take to secure any compensation and to continue your health insurance coverage.
+Ask about your pension and 401k so that you understand any company rules governing those accounts.

 Get Your Computer Files